-Students should not deviate from the field schedule.
-A set schedule for weekly field hours should be created and approved within the first two weeks of the semester.
-Under extraordinary circumstances, a deviation may be considered following a written request from the student to their field instructor and their assigned field contact person.
-Students are expected to chunk their field time.
-No less than 3 hours per day, no more than 10 hours per day.

-- a.
-Students may not accrue more than 225 clock hours in either semester of field to shorten the length of field overall, or in either semester, not take the additional hours as vacation days. - b.
+- 3. University calendar: The field schedule follows the University academic calendar for fall, spring and summer semesters.
+Students are not in field when the university is closed.
+If an agency holiday falls on a day when the student is normally in field, and the university is open the student does not have to make up the time and receives credit for the field hours.
+Requests for religious holidays not observed by the agency should be made to the agency Field Instructor.
+University calendar may change annually. - 4.
+Inclement weather: When the university is closed due to inclement weather (i.e. snow, icy conditions) and students are scheduled for field, students should not attend their field placement and are required to make-up those hours. - 5.
+Illness: Students are allowed a maximum of 2 sick leave days per semester.
+Students must make up time for absence due to illness beyond the allowable number of sick leave days. - 6.
+Field Schedule: Students may not deviate from the field schedule.
+Under extraordinary circumstances, a deviation may be considered following a written request from the student to the Field Coordinator.
+Students may not accrue more than 225 clock hours in either semester of field to shorten the length of field overall, or in either semester, not take the additional hours as vacation days.
 Students may also not accrue the 225 clock hours early in either semester to shorten the length of the semester; field is to be experienced over the full length of the semester, 15 hours per week for fall and spring semesters and 22.5 hours per week for the summer session. - 7.
 Agency trainings/orientations: Student participation in field agency trainings/orientations, which occur prior to the beginning of the field calendar, may be considered voluntary and may not be accrued as field hours if prior approval by Field Coordinator is not received. - 8.
-Social work conferences and meetings: Attendance at social work conferences and meetings falling on field days may be counted as field time.
-The field instructor should expect documentation and discussion of the learning experience from the student.
+Social work conferences and meetings: Attendance at social work conferences and meetings falling on field days may be counted as field time at the discretion of the Field Instructor.
+The decision is based on the Field Instructor's judgment of the relevance of the program's learning opportunities for the student.
+The Field Instructor may expect documentation and discussion of the learning experience.
 If student attendance at social work conferences and meetings is desired by the Field Instructor and would necessitate absence from classes, the student should request permission from the course instructors.
-The field office does not encourage students missing classes for field education experiences.